 I removed the paper and beans and baked again at the same temperature for 10 minutes until it was golden brown and the bottom was fully cooked through.

-I was a bit lazy and used a ready made caramel, Carnation Caramel, to cover the bottom of the tart.
-I’ve made my own caramel before with success, so I felt ok with doing this!
+I used a ready made caramel, Carnation Caramel, to cover the bottom of the tart.

-In a separate bowl I whisked up 2 eggs, 1 tsp vanilla extract and 1/4 tsp salt.
+In a separate bowl I whisked up eggs, vanilla extract and salt.

 I whisked the egg mixture into the chocolate bit by bit.